Frequently asked questions

 We sell annual passes that give you unlimited visits for one year, starting from the date when you activate the pass.
 We have annual passes for children, adults and seniors.
 Annual passes are personal and non-transferable.
 The annual pass gives you access to all our programme activities.

-If you have bought a day pass and then decide to buy an annual pass, you can have your day pass refunded if you do it on the SAME day.
+If you bought an entrance ticket online and decide during your visit to get an annual pass, you can get your ticket refunded if you purchase and activate the pass on the same day.

 Events?